 The panel will have opportunity to input into services, providing suggestions into how we can make them even better and more accessible for young people.
 If there is a service missing or anywhere where we aren’t quite hitting the spot then we want to know and we would love you to help us out.

-If you are interested in a position on the panel or if you would like to discuss this further, drop our Youth Programme Co-ordinator an email on email@example.com.
+If you are interested in a position on the panel or if you would like to discuss the opportunity further, drop our Youth Programme Co-ordinator an email on email@example.com.

 We would like to help young people in their chosen careers and work placements are a great way to gain vital experience in your specialist fields.

-A work placement with The LGF could help people to develop skills, to expand their knowledge of how a charity runs and specialist knowledge in their subject area and to gain confidence in their ability to undertake work of this nature.
+A volunrary work placement with The LGF could help you to develop a range of skills, to expand your knowledge of how a LGB&T charity runs and of the sector and also gain confidence in your ability to undertake work of this nature.

 Would you like to have a say in what goes on for young people in your city?